jsenv/core/readme.md

 npm install --save-dev @jsenv/core
 ```

-`@jsenv/core` is tested on Mac, Windows, Linux on Node.js 13.7.0 and 12.8.0.
+`@jsenv/core` is tested on Mac, Windows, Linux on Node.js 13.12.0.
 Other operating systems and Node.js versions are not tested.

+> Jsenv should be compatible with node 12.8.0 but it's no longer guaranteed.

 # Configuration